adlarkin/simple_ECM/README.md

 # go to the build directory if you aren't there already
 cd build

+# you need to specify how many entities to create.
+In this example, 100 entities are created
-./benchmark_test
+./benchmark_test 100
 ```

-You can specify the number of entities to be used in the benchmark test through a command line argument.
+You can also specify the number of entities that should have a component removed and added back in.
+This is useful for benchmarking `Each(...)` performance with entities whose number of components change frequently.
-For example, the following command runs the benchmark test with 500 entities:
+For example, the following command runs the benchmark test with 100 entities, where 50 of those 100 entities have a component removed and added back in:

 ```
-./benchmark_test 500
+./benchmark_test 100 50
 ```

 #### Memory test